 Q: My husband has been telling girls online that they look “banging hot.”
-We’re both in our late 30’s/early 40’s and we’ve been married for 8 years now.
-I’ve caught him many times hitting on other women on social media – telling them that they’re sexy or gorgeous.
+We’re both in our late 30’s/early 40’s.
+We’ve been married for 8 years now.
+I’ve caught him many times hitting on other women on social media.
+He’s telling them that they’re sexy or gorgeous.
 But he never says these things to me!

 Am I just being overly jealous here?
 Is this a sign that he’s getting bored?
 I need advice please!

-To be honest, I’m less concerned about “husband’s wandering eye” on instagram (I’m sure you look at a shirtless Jason Mamoa from time to time) and more concerned about husband’s response to you in this situation.
+To be honest, I’m less concerned about his wandering eye on Instagram (I’m sure you look at a shirtless Jason Mamoa from time to time) and more concerned about your husband’s response to you in this situation.

-I’ll address that (somewhat unspoken) part of your question, here first: your husband looking at and finding other women attractive does not – I repeat, DOES NOT – make him any less attracted to you.
+But, I’ll address that (somewhat unspoken) part of your question, here first.
+Your husband looking at and finding other women attractive does not – I repeat, DOES NOT – make him any less attracted to you.
 You can love someone deeply, find them unbelievably sexy, and still find a way to admire the aesthetically pleasing stranger with rock-hard abs.

 The fact that he doesn’t compliment you as frequently or emphatically as he does these online strangers is a tad more concerning.
 I say ‘a tad’ because as people start to grow more comfortable with one another in a relationship, they tend to start taking them for granted.
 Compliments and other bouts of affection naturally decrease over time, which is normal.
 (Seeing as he’s frequently handing out these affirmations to randos online instead of his wife, it’s also normal for you to feel jealous or unloved.)

-What really has me concerned, here, though, is how he’s responded to your complaints about this habit of his.
-Instead of listening to you or trying to understand why you’re feeling upset about it, he’s turning the situation around on you and asking why you have the nerve to look at his (public!) profile.
+The way he’s responded to your complaints about this habit of his.
+Instead of listening to you or trying to understand why you’re feeling upset about it, he’s turning the situation around on you.
+Further, he’s asking why you have the nerve to look at his (public!) profile.

 He’s either very defensive in general, or he’s hiding something.
 Or, he’s just a shitty husband and you should think twice about the otherwise happy marriage you think you have.